A Fun Submarine Ride in Barbados

-Leaving Antigua, we stopped in our final port on the Caribbean island portion of our cruise in Bridgetown, Barbados.
+Leaving Antigua, we stopped in our final port on the Caribbean island portion of our Oceania Cruises trip in Bridgetown, Barbados.
 This was a return visit to Barbados for us.
 We stopped in Barbados on a previous cruise of the eastern Caribbean islands.
 We had a good bus tour of Barbados on that trip.
 On this visit, we planned a different type of excursion.
 A submarine ride in Barbados would let us explore below the sea.

 Bridgetown was not a port where you could walk right off the ship into town.
 This was a busy shipping port.
 We saw the iconic 3 stage towers for loading sugar.

 We left the cruise ship and boarded a shuttle bus to the cruise terminal.
 The long walk through the cruise terminal provided an array of shopping opportunities.
 Once we exited the cruise terminal, we then went in search of our tour bus.

 It was a very short drive from the cruise terminal to the main office for the Atlantis Submarine Adventure in Barbados.
 We could even see our cruise ship from the dock.